lueschem/edi-var/README.md

 # edi-imx

-Debian tool chain and image generation for the Compulab iot-gate-imx8.
+Debian tool chain and image generation for the Variscite imx8mn-var-som.

 ## Introduction

 The edi configuration contained in this repository can be used to generate the following artifacts:

-* A Debian buster arm64 (64bit) image suitable for the Compulab iot-gate-imx8.
+* A Debian buster arm64 (64bit) image suitable for the Variscite imx8mn-var-som.
 * A matching Mender update artifacts for the above configuration.
 * An amd64/arm64 based LXD container with a pre-installed cross development toolchain for C and C++.